robocorp/robocorp/README.md

 Robo is designed to function as a single tool that helps you more easily get things done.
 It is entirely compatible with the PyPI and Conda ecosystems, but also brings in a set of libraries designed from the ground up to be focused on automation.

 ## Getting started

+**If you are new to Robocorp, and looking to work on a production-grade project, please start from our official [Quick Start Guide](https://robocorp.com/docs/quickstart-guide).**

 To install Robo, visit our [downloads site](https://downloads.robocorp.com/robo/releases/index.html) to get the latest version.